ScriptSmith/instamancer/README.md

 const options: Instamancer.IOptions = {
     // Total posts to download.
 0 for unlimited
     total: number,

     // Run Chrome in headless mode
     headless: boolean,

     // Logging events
     logger: winston.Logger,

     // Run without output to stdout
     silent: boolean,

     // Time to sleep between interactions with the page
     sleepTime: number,

     // Time to sleep when rate-limited
     hibernationTime: number,

     // Enable the grafting process
     enableGrafting: boolean,

     // Extract the full amount of information from the API
     fullAPI: boolean,

     // Use a proxy in Chrome to connect to Instagram
     proxyURL: string,

+    // Location of the chromium / chrome binary executable
+    executablePath: string,
 }
 ```